RoazG/Artificial-Intelligence-Development-Final-Project/README.md

 MarketMoodAI is an AI-powered financial news sentiment analysis system that classifies financial headlines as positive, negative, or neutral to estimate potential market impact.
 The project applies natural language processing and supervised machine learning techniques.
 Building AI course project.
+The system demonstrates how domain-specific transformer models can be used for decision-support in financial markets.

 ## Background